ChaudharyNishant/Smart-Audio-Controller/README.md

 The camera should not move during the recording or live webcam video and the first frame should only consist the background and not the person.

+[nircmd](http://www.nirsoft.net/utils/nircmd.html) is used to run the command to change the volume.

 [Check out how it works here](https://drive.google.com/open?id=1dIm5MY_NTSMaGJf3kGIJ_IzxvRrMZzEH)